Group Medical Insurance for Employees in Hong Kong: Startups, SMEs & Large Corporations

 When starting small, you can either get an individual plan per employee or look into your options for micro-enterprises.
 We at Alea work with some insurance providers that can start group medical plans as of 1 or 2 employees only.

-While the number of employees is not large enough to get any premium discounts or medical history disregard (coverage of medical pre-existing conditions), these group medical plans provide greater flexibility than individual policies:
+While the number of employees is not large enough to get any premium discounts or medical history disregarded (coverage of medical pre-existing conditions), these group medical plans provide greater flexibility than individual policies:

 → You can add/remove employees throughout the policy year and be charged/reimbursed pro-rata.